David Cameron stars on Late Show with David Letterman

 The prime minister raised a laugh in the studio when he joked about the UK's relations with the US.

 "There were some good bits and some less than good bits, and obviously we had a bit of a falling out.
-I like to think we've got over that now."'Not very popular'
+I like to think we've got over that now."

 During the programme, Mr Cameron also drew cheers from the audience when he mentioned London's hosting of the 2012 Olympic and Paralympic Games.